skrub-data/skrub/doc/development/testing.rst

 ~~~~~~~~~~

 The ``df_module`` fixture provides an ``empty_lazyframe`` attribute only for
-the polars configuration.
-Most skrub functions expect an *eager* DataFrame;
+the polars configuration. skrub functions expect an *eager* DataFrame;
 passing a LazyFrame raises a ``TypeError`` with a message telling the caller
 to call ``.collect()``.
 Test this behaviour explicitly if your function could
 receive a LazyFrame.